 The good news is there are best practices you can follow to help you assess your vendors’ security processes and their willingness to comply with your expectations.
 Here are six tips that can help guide your third-party risk strategy.

 Verifying that a vendor has conducted an information security risk assessment should be an imperative first step when healthcare organizations review a vendor’s security program.
-Risk assessments should be conducted on a regular, ongoing basis and reviewed and updated in response to changes in technology and the operating environment.
+Vendor security risk assessments should be conducted on a regular, ongoing basis and reviewed and updated in response to changes in technology and the operating environment.
 At a minimum, security risk assessments should: 1) evaluate the likelihood and potential impact of risks to ePHI, 2) institute measures to protect against those risks, and 3) document the security measures taken.

 Vendors must also regularly review the findings of risk assessments to determine the likelihood and impact of the risk that they identify, as well as remediate any deficiencies.